 Montreal pop punk group Simple Plan has cut ties with its freelance tour photographer, videographer, and stand-in bassist in light of sexual misconduct allegations.

-The band’s record label Coalition Music said it will no longer work with Chady Awad, who was their touring bassist from 2017-2019 and directed some of their music videos.
+The band’s management company Coalition Music said it will no longer work with Chady Awad, who was their touring bassist from 2017-2019 and directed some of their music videos.
 Coalition co-founder Eric Lawrence said the company has also reached out to a law firm about the allegations against Awad, which were relayed to him from a “second hand” source.